Infrared heating in the warehouse for targeted comfort and lower energy costs

 Infrared heating and energy policy

-More and more companies are critically examining their energy consumption.
-European publications, such as energy.ec.europa.eu , mention electric radiant heating as an efficient solution for large spaces with varying usage.
-By cleverly combining infrared with timers and zones, energy consumption can be significantly reduced, especially in warehouses where traditional systems are inadequate.
+More and more companies are taking a critical look at their energy consumption.
+In European publications, such as those from energy.ec.europa.eu, electric radiant heating is mentioned as an efficient solution for large spaces with variable use.
+By cleverly combining infrared with timers and zones, energy consumption can be significantly reduced, especially in warehouses where traditional systems fall short.

 Why companies choose Warmteshop

 Warmteshop has specialized in infrared heating since 2006 and has extensive experience with warehouses and logistics environments.
-With over 5,000 infrared panels in stock and multiple warehouses in the Benelux and Germany, we guarantee fast delivery and continuity.
-In our 30+ showrooms , including locations in Antwerp, Ghent, Hasselt, Kortrijk, Brussels, and Culemborg, we showcase solutions specifically tailored to business applications.
-Our expertise and service are confirmed by independent reviews via Trustprofile .
+With more than 5,000 infrared panels in stock and multiple warehouses in the Benelux and Germany, we guarantee fast delivery and continuity.
+In our 30+ showrooms, including those in Antwerp, Ghent, Hasselt, Kortrijk, Brussels, and Culemborg, we showcase solutions specifically tailored to business applications.
+Our expertise and service are confirmed by independent reviews via Trustprofile.

 Warehouse heating as part of a total concept

-A warehouse usually doesn't operate in isolation, but rather as part of a larger business premises.
+A warehouse usually does not function in isolation, but is part of a larger commercial building.
 Infrared heating can be easily integrated with solutions for other spaces, such as a workshop or logistics office.
 By coordinating everything within a single infrared concept, an efficient, well-organized, and future-proof heating system is created.

 Back to the infrared panels overview

-Warmteshop's full range and discover which solutions are suitable for your warehouse and business premises.
+View Warmteshop's full range of infrared panels and discover which solutions are suitable for your warehouse and business premises.